Whole-class music instrument teaching

 Instruments, lesson information and how to apply.

-We offer a 30-week programme of whole-class instrumental teaching to key stage 2 pupils (aimed primarily at year 4).
+We offer a 30-week programme of whole-class instrumental teaching (WCIT) to key stage 2 pupils (aimed primarily at year 4).
 Lessons are given by specially trained teachers.

 After doing the 30-week whole-class programme, young musicians have the option to continue learning in years 5 and 6.